“This post may contain affiliate links. Please read my disclosure for more info.

 How About You?

 Are there any habits you’ve tried to be consistent with, that have made a real difference, either financially or personally?
-It’s easy to get swept up in the tide of work, family, friends and chores, but it’s surprising how small changes practiced every day can make a huge difference.
+It’s easy to get swept up in the tide of work and commitments, but it’s surprising how small changes practiced every day can make a huge difference.
 Or as Jim says, “Discipline is the bridge between goals and accomplishment.”